rbyers87/port-arthur-squad-plan/README.md

 This ensures that both new profiles (created via the Edge Function) and existing profiles (edited via this dialog) maintain the proper role hierarchy based on rank.

-## Current problems
-The "end this schedule" button does not delete the future schedules.
-I have to go into supabase and manually delete the recurring schedule to build a new one in the app.

 ## files function: